Documentation

 How do I publish a skill to localskills.sh?

-Run localskills publish [file] to publish a local skill file.
-Omit the file argument to scan for unpublished skills across all platform directories.
+Run localskills publish [path] with a file or a whole skill folder (published as a multi-file package).
+Omit the path to scan for unpublished skills across all platform directories.
 You can set visibility to public, private, or unlisted.
 Each update creates a new version you can roll back.

 Does localskills support SSO and SCIM?

 Yes. localskills.sh supports SAML 2.0 SSO with any compliant identity provider (Okta, Azure AD, Google Workspace, etc.) and SCIM 2.0 for automated user and group provisioning.
-SSO configuration requires the team owner role.
+SSO configuration requires the organization owner role.